 - Starting with the 55″ lengths, place one ribbon along each long side of the runner.

-- The outer edge of the ribbon should be 1″ from the folded edge of the runner – just covering the fabric’s raw edge.
+- The outer edge of the ribbon should be 1″ from the folded edge of the runner – just covering the raw edge of the folded backing.
 Pin the ribbon in place.

 - There will be 3½” of extra ribbon extending over each end.